bitaemi/rxjs-reactive-patterns/README.md

 In the system there are multiple Observers that are observing on the SAME SUBJECT.

-An observer whants to receive a notification if a SUBJECT has a a change in internal state,
+An observer wants to receive a notification if a SUBJECT has a a change in internal state,

 so is going to register itself on the SUBJECT.